DIVYA-SANDEEP/Bizcard/README.md

 Workflow:
 Upload Business Card: Use the UPLOAD & EXTRACT menu to upload a business card image.

 Text Extraction: EasyOCR extracts text from the uploaded business card.

 Data Classification: Classify the extracted text into relevant categories such as company name, cardholder name, etc.

 Data Display: View the classified data and make edits if necessary.

 Database Upload: Click the "Upload to Database" button to store the data in a MySQL database.
-Database Operations
-The MODIFY menu provides options to READ, UPDATE, and DELETE data in the MySQL database.